Noise-Robust De-Duplication at Scale: Introduction

 In the absence of evaluation data, the literature has largely assumed that text de-duplication is sufficiently simple that neural methods are not required.
-However, noise - rampant in user-generated or OCR'ed texts - can lead near duplicate documents to have low $N$-gram similarity.
-Amongst duplicated pairs of articles in the \texttt{NEWS-COPY} test set, the average number of 3-grams (4-grams, 5-grams) shared between pairs of reproduced articles, normalized by the number of $N$-grams in the shorter article, is 56\% (50\%, 45\%).
+However, noise is an integral feature of large text datasets, resulting from OCR errors, abridgement, news aggregators, plagiarism, or machine translation, to name a few reasons.
+This can lead near duplicate documents to have low $N$-gram similarity.
+Amongst duplicated pairs of articles in the \texttt{NEWS-COPY} test set, the average Jaccard similarity using 3-grams (4-grams, 5-grams) between pairs of reproduced articles is 30\% (26\%, 23\%).
 19\% of duplicates have no 10-grams in common and 31\% have no 15-grams in common, often as a result of minor text noise.
-Neural methods are plausibly more robust in the presence of noise, which is a common feature of large text corpora more generally.
+Neural methods are plausibly more robust.

 Using the \texttt{NEWS-COPY} dataset, we examine different text de-duplication methods that vary along two key dimensions: whether or not the method is neural and computational cost.
 Drawing inspiration from work on semantic textual similarity and on retrieval, we develop two approaches for neural text de-duplication: a contrastively trained bi-encoder plus clustering method and a `reranking' style method, which uses a computationally cheap transformer bi-encoder to measure the pairwise similarity between all articles and then passes each article's nearest neighbors to a cross-encoder, at an additional computational cost.
 We also examine $N$-gram overlap and locally sensitive hashing, the latter of which is highly scalable.
 The neural methods significantly outperform the non-neural approaches.
-The Adjusted Rand Index (ARI) for the re-rank model is 93.7 and for the bi-encoder model is 91.5, versus 73.7 for LSH.
+The Adjusted Rand Index (ARI) for the re-rank model is 93.7 and for the bi-encoder model is 91.5, versus 73.7 for LSH and 75.0 for $N$-gram overlap.

 While the primary advantage of hashing - and a central motivation for its frequent usage - is its scalability, massive scale similarity search \citep{johnson2019billion} is sufficiently cheap on modern GPUs to make neural de-duplication highly scalable.
 We use our contrastively-trained bi-encoder and a single NVIDIA 40GB A6000 GPU card to de-duplicate a 10 million document, 19 GB corpus in 11 hours and 45 minutes.
 While this cost is already marginal in the context of working with large text corpora, it could be reduced significantly further by using a lighter weight language model, as the majority of the time cost is embedding the 10M articles.